A Probabilistic Approach to Trajectory-Based Optimal Experimental Design: Probabilistic Approach to Optimal Path OED

 \subsection{Probabilistic Policies for the Experimental Path}

 The experimental path $\designvec$ defines the sensor locations at successive time instances.
 At any time instance $t_{k}$, a moving sensor can exist at one and only one location (vertex $v_i$).
-The sensor can then move at the next time instance $t_{k+1}$ to a vertex $v_j$ only if there is an edge connecting $v_i$ to $v_j$, that is, $(v_i, v_j)\in V$.
+For the first-order policy of \Cref{subsubsec:first_order_MC_policy}, the sensor can then move at the next time instance $t_{k+1}$ to a vertex $v_j$ only if there is an edge connecting $v_i$ to $v_j$, that is, $(v_i, v_j)\in E$.
+This single-step adjacency constraint is relaxed by the higher-order policies of \Cref{subsubsec:higher_order_MC_policy}; see \Cref{subsubsec:lag_weights}.
 A random trajectory on a graph can be modeled by using a discrete Markov chain (MC) with the general probability model

 where the initial distribution $\Prob{\design_1}$ describes the probability of starting the trajectory at any vertex $v_i$.
 The conditional transition probability $\CondProb{\design_{n}}{\design_{1}\ldots \design_{n-1}}$ describes the probability of moving from $\design_{n-1}$ to $\design_{n}$ given the full history $(\design_1, \ldots, \design_{n-1})$.